St. Petersburg: Of Darkness and Light

 My family and I had a delightful time in Russia—I’ll never forget navigating the local bathhouse, which involved icy-cold plunges and whacks with birch switches; and getting lost in the rain en route to hear the outstanding St. Petersburg Philharmonic.
 But travel is about seeing a place from all sides, which means understanding all of its history—from lightness to dark, and everything in between.

 Where in the world have you felt the lingering presence of history?
 We’ll be traveling to France next month in Harriet’s Corner—including the shores of Normandy, where the 70th anniversary of D-Day will be commemorated in 2014.
-I hope you’ll send your stories to firstname.lastname@example.org, or share your thoughts in the comments.
+I hope you’ll send your stories to firstname.lastname@example.org.